 - Register your business with the State of Colorado

 - You must register your business with the Secretary of State.
 The City does not require a general business license.
+Certain types of businesses, however, must register with the City and/or apply for special licenses (eg. arborist, alcohol sales, marijuana sales, short-term property rentals).
 Useful information about registration, and starting a new business generally, may be found as part of this resource guide.

 - Register for a sales tax license and/or employee witholding